 Malabar Naval Exercise 2019 – India, US, Japanese Navy Warships, Submarine, Aircrafts Participation

-India, Japan and the USA are the participating countries in this trilateral exercise.
+India, Japan, and the USA are the participating countries in this trilateral exercise.
 The 23rd edition was conducted off the coast of Sasebo, Japan.
 The Trilateral Maritime Exercise began in the last week of September 2019 and ended in the first week of October 2019.

-Below table gives the list of countries and their respective ships/aircrafts.
+The below table gives the list of countries and their respective ships/aircrafts.

 |Country||Ships/Aircrafts in the Malabar 2019 Exercise|